Christian Marriage Counseling: Faith-Based Counseling for Couples

 You and your spouse can also ask for a referral from your primary care provider or another medical or mental health professional.
 If your insurance covers mental health care, you may be able to use the provider directory to find faith-based professionals.
 You can also find counselors through professional organizations like the American Association of Christian Counselors or the Christian Association for Psychological Studies.

 As discussed above, not everyone who provides Christian marriage counseling is licensed to provide talk therapy.
-It can help to ask the individual about their qualifications and experience with counseling.
-You may also want to ask about the strategies they use, such as cognitive behavioral therapy or narrative therapy.
+It can help to ask the individual about their qualifications and counseling experience.
+You may also want to ask about the strategies in psychology they use, such as cognitive behavioral therapy or narrative therapy.

 Participating in Christian counseling online

-For many couples, making time to find a faith-based therapist and then regularly commute to and from counseling sessions in person can be difficult.
+For many couples, making time to find a faith-based therapist and then regularly commuting to and from counseling sessions in person can be difficult.
 Online therapy can be a more convenient alternative in such cases.
-It makes it easy to connect with the right Christian marriage counselor for you and your partner, which can be helpful if you’re worried that you’ll waste time commuting or sitting in a waiting room.
+It makes it easy to connect with the right Christian marriage counselor for you and your partner, which can be helpful if you’re worried that you’ll waste time commuting or sitting in a waiting room instead of benefiting from the counseling experience.

 Potential benefits of online Christian marriage counseling